ribasco/async-gamequery-lib/site/markdown/examples/minecraft_rcon_example.md

 ## Minecraft RCON Example

-Similar to the Source Rcon Query example, the only difference is that you need to disable the packet terminator flag.
+Similar to the Source Rcon Query example, the only difference is that you need to set the send packet terminator flag to `false`.

-### Disable the terminator flag
+### Disabling packet terminators

-Simply pass `false` to the SourceRconClient constructor.
+Simply pass the argument to the SourceRconClient constructor.

 ~~~
 SourceRconClient minecraftRconClient = new SourceRconClient(false);

+//authenticate...

+//send commands...
 ~~~